yairgd/disa/README.md

 # disa
-Simple module to disassembly memory using Linux kernel module.
-This modules is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
-Also , there is a user space application to demonstrate  the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
-Also is is able to dissemble internal functions of the kernel like: printk, kmalloc etc'.
+Simple module to disassembly memory using a Linux kernel module.
+This module is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
+Also, there is a userspace application to demonstrate the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
+Also is able to dissemble internal functions of the kernel like: printk, kmalloc etc'.
 This document is written with MarkDown and [here](https://daringfireball.net/projects/markdown/basics) is a good reference explaining how to use it.

 # Module structure
 The module allows 2 interfaces from user space:
 * Using kernel parameters API:</br>
     This part of the module demonstrates the use of module parameters API to control the module.
-There is one parameter named *func* and it uses to select from userspace the internal function to disasmble.
+There is one parameter named *func* and it uses to select from userspace the internal function to disassemble.

 * Using kernel char device API (using misc device):</br>
-    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls  open,read,ioctl and its content is the disasembly text code of a selected function.
-Seclected function can be one of two:</br>
+    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls open, read,ioctl and its content is the disassembly text code of a selected function.
+The seclected function can be one of two:</br>
     1. Internal kennel function (see kernel parameter *func*)  </br>
-    2. Local function of a proccess and it set using ioctl system call.
+    2. The local function of a process and it set using ioctl system call.